dlicht110/compiler-construction/README.md

 Assessment:

-- 50% of the course: 5 Assignments, each worth 10%.
-To pass the assignment programs need to run and test.
+- 54% of the course: 5 Assignments, first is worth 10%, the others 11%.
+(This may be subject to change in case we go through the material slower than expected and we will not be able to do all 5 assignments.)
+To pass an assignment programs need to run and test.
+I also may ask you to explain your solutions to me during office hours.
+Each assignment is graded either as pass (full marks) or fail (no marks).
+The criterion for passing is whether the program performs correctly according to the given specification.
   - Assignment 1: Warm up.
-Deadline ...
+Tba on Wed.
+Deadline Wed Feb 6 (11:59 pm PST).
   - Assignment 2: [Grammar and Parser for C++](http://www.grammaticalframework.org/ipl-book/assignments/assignment1/assignment1.html).
 Deadline tba
   - Assignment 3: [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html).
 Deadline  tba
   - Assignment 4: [Interpreter for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment3/assignment3.html).
 Deadline  tba
   - Assignment 5: [Code Generator for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment4/assignment4.html).
 Deadline  tba

-- 50% of the course on theoretical aspects such as automata, grammars, type inference, etc:
+- 46% of the course on theoretical aspects such as automata, grammars, type inference, etc:
   - 4 quizzes/tests worth 4% each.
 Each test will roughly cover a quarter of the material relevant for the final exam.
-  - Final exam worth 34%.
+  - Final exam worth 30%.
 The final exam will cover the same material as the tests.

 Further reading: